-- The assets and deferred outflows of resources of the Town of Lancaster exceeded its liabilities and deferred inflows of resources at the close of the most recent year by \$34.0 million (net position). - At the close of the current year, the Town's general fund reported an ending fund balance of \$4.9 million, a decrease of \$85,000 in comparison with the prior year.
-Total fund balance represents 23.08% of general fund expenditures. - The Town has recorded an \$8.2 million net pension liability in accordance with GASB #68 and has recorded a \$1.6 million other postemployment benefit (OPEB) liability. - Beginning net position of the governmental activities have been revised to reflect the implementation of GASB Statement #75, "Accounting and Financial Reporting for Postemployment Benefits Other than Pensions".
-The implementation of this standard required the calculation of the OPEB liability to be revised due to the use of different methods and assumptions as previously required by GASB Statement #45, "Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions".
-Accordingly, the Town's net position as of June 30, 2017, has been revised to reflect these changes.
-(See Note 16 for further details regarding the revised balance).
+- The assets and deferred outflows of resources of the Town of Lancaster exceeded its liabilities and deferred inflows of resources at the close of the most recent year by \$33.8 million (net position). - At the close of the current year, the Town's general fund reported an ending fund balance of \$4.8 million, a decrease of \$51,000 in comparison with the prior year.
+Total fund balance represents 21.9% of general fund expenditures. - The Town has recorded an \$9.1 million net pension liability and a \$1.2 million other postemployment benefit (OPEB) liability.